defndaines/kiroku/README.md

-# kiroku
+# 記録

-Repository for Historical Documents
+Repository for Historical Documents.

+This is a central place for me to store documents that are mostly useful for personal reasons, if useful at all.